 After your Australian Industry Participation (AIP) plan is submitted and approved by the AIP Authority, you must implement the plan for your major project.

-In order to meet your obligations under the Jobs Act 2013, project proponents and operators must:
+In order to meet your obligations under the Jobs Act, project proponents and operators must:

 Once the AIP plan is approved, you need to demonstrate compliance with the plan for the project’s duration.
-New facilities will need to continue reporting for two years into the project’s operation.
+New facilities will need to continue reporting for 2 years into the facility’s operation.

-You must submit a Compliance Report to the AIP Authority for every six month reporting period.
-This report demonstrates you have implemented your AIP plan and quantifies the opportunities awarded to Australian industry.
+You must submit a Compliance Report to the AIP Authority for every 6 month reporting period.
+This report describes how you have implemented your AIP plan and details the contracts awarded to Australian entities.

-If you have any issues using these templates, contact us at firstname.lastname@example.org or on 02 6213 6404.
+If you are uncertain about which report to use, contact us at email@example.com or on 02 6213 6404.

-Project proponents must report their progress against their approved AIP plans.
+Project proponents must report their progress against their approved AIP plans from approval of the AIP plan until the project is completed.

-The operator of a new facility must continue to report every 6 months for two years into the project’s operation.
+The operator of a new facility must start reporting when procurement activity for the operations phase commences and continue to report every 6 months for 2 years into the facility’s operation.

 You may use consultants to assist you to complete your compliance reports.
 You will need to authorise the consultant (using a Letter of Authorisation or similar) to act on your behalf and discuss particulars of a specific project with the AIP Authority.